-Conditions Tested in Early Check
+Conditions Tested by Early Check

 Which conditions will Early Check test for?